VitaliiOMitchell/Segmentation-for-CARLA/README.md

 ## Segmentation
-In this project I tried to create segmentation model for self-driving cars in CARLA simulator
+In this project I tried to create segmentation model for self-driving cars in CARLA simulator.
+Code was taken from https://www.kaggle.com/datasets/kumaresanmanickavelu/lyft-udacity-challenge